 Knowing that the potential exists, the researchers turned their attention to how many turbines would be needed to meet half the world’s power demand – about 5.75 terawatts – in a 2030 clean-energy economy.
 To get there, they explored various scenarios of what they call the fixed wind power potential – the maximum power that can be extracted using a specific number of wind turbines.

 Archer and Jacobson showed that 4 million turbines, each operating at a height of 100 meters and producing 5 megawatts, could supply as much as 7.5 terawatts of power – well more than half the world’s all-purpose power demand – without significant negative affect on the climate.

 “To get there, however, we have a long way to go.
 Today, we have installed a little over 1 percent of the wind power needed,” Jacobson said.

 Jacobson and Archer would site half of the 4 million turbines over water.
 The remaining 2 million would require a little more than one-half of 1 percent of the Earth’s land surface – about half the area of the state of Alaska.
 However, virtually none of this area would be used solely for wind, but could serve dual purposes such as open space, farmland, ranchland or wildlife preserve.

 Rather than put all the turbines in a single location, Archer and Jacobson say it is best and most efficient to spread out wind farms in high-wind sites across the globe – the Gobi Desert, the American plains and the Sahara, for example.

 “The careful siting of wind farms will minimize costs and the overall impacts of a global wind infrastructure on the environment,” said Jacobson.
 “But, as these results suggest, the saturation of wind power availability will not limit a clean-energy economy.”

-Funding sources for this research include the National Science Foundation, the U.S. Environmental Protection Agency and the National Aeronautics and Space Administration High-End Computing Program.
+Funding sources for this research include the National Science Foundation, the U.S. Environmental Protection Agency, and the National Aeronautics and Space Administration (NASA) High-End Computing Program.